 Gartner acquired Capterra in September 2015.

-Capterra lists over 1800 products in its CRM category.
+Capterra lists more than 800 products in its CRM software category.

-Zoho is the leader in total users, with 20 million.
-This may be in part due to the company’s freemium model.
-Most other top vendors do not offer a free service level.
+Zoho continues to be a leader in total users, partly due to the company’s freemium model.
+Most other top vendors do not offer a free service level, with HubSpot being the notable exception.

 Capterra is transparent about its revenue model.
 CRM vendors pay Capterra for web traffic and sales opportunities.
-According to Capterra, they list all vendors—not just those that pay them—so visitors can make the most informed purchase decision possible.
+According to Capterra, it lists all vendors—not just those that pay it—so visitors can make the most informed purchase decision possible.

 Software Advice